thuinanutshell/thuinanutshell/README.md

 ## Hello, I'm Thu 👋

-i love data, simulations, and machine learning :)
+i love data, algorithms, simulations, and machine learning :)
 <!--
 **thuinanutshell/thuinanutshell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.